brillout/goldpage/docs/readme.template.md

 // ssr.config.js

 module.exports = {
   // Control how pages are rendered.
-(See section "!VAR CONTROL_RENDERING").
+(See section "!VAR RENDER_HOW").
   renderToHtml: require.resolve('./path/to/your/renderToHtml'),
   renderToDom: require.resolve('./path/to/your/renderToDom'),